"Why Am I SO Tired?" Adrenal Fatigue, the HPA Axis and Cortisol

 In today's world, adrenal fatigue, the HPA axis and cortisol are major players in our health.
 With 24/7/365 news and social media, downtime is a thing of the past.
 We seem to have accepted being "stressed out" as normal.

-The Hypothalamic-Pituitary-Adrenal (HPA) axis is our main stress-response system.
-When under stress, our HPA axis helps prepare us for fight or flight.
+The HPA axis is our main stress-response system.
+When under stress, our HPA axis helps prepare us to fight or flee.

 Fight or flight mode is for when your brain and body perceive DANGER.